ShivaTomar/UCSD-Unfolding-Maps/README.md

 - Show a marker's detail drawn on top of other graphics
 - Dynamic latitude and longitude on the lower right side of the map

+3. Mouse Clicks

+- When clicking a city marker:
+    Shows the airports within 50km
+    Shows an earthquake if the city is affected by its threat circle Hides other city marker
+    A popup menu appears on the left side of the map to show the count of nearby earthquakes, average magnitude, and the most recent earthquake occurred